 Structure of natural Acacia senegal stands in the study area

 Natural stands of Acacia senegal are relatively dense in Gadiaba, with an average of 690 plants/ha.
 The average density was 430 plants/ha in the commune of Nioro.
-The Yèrè site recorded the lowest density, with 120 plants/ha.
+The Yèrèrè site recorded the lowest density, with 120 plants/ha.
 These densities are predominantly in the 50-70, 70-90 and 90-110 cm circumference classes at all three sites (Figure 2).

 Figure 2 : Density of Acacia senegal according to the circumference classes